Sharing My Testimony

 Cynthia Hazel, M.A.

 Raised in a Christian household, my mother took me and my siblings to church every Sunday along with my grandparents.
 My grandmother, the town's piano teacher played for church services, while mother taught Sunday School, and grandfather served as the church treasurer.
 My dad didn't always attend as he drove a bus for a living, and his schedule didn't always jive with church service times.
-I didn't know it at the time, but later found out that he was an unbeliever.
+Because of my mother's and grandparents' influence, I became a Christian at 7 years of age.
+Just looking in their eyes told me I was important and deeply loved.

-At age 21, and a single-parent, I attended a Campus Crusade for Christ Conference with one of my closest friends and had a life-changing time.
+At 13 years of age, I rededicated my life to Jesus Christ and was involved with church and school activities.
+Unfortunately, my parents divorced a couple of years later as their differences became too impossible to reconcile.
+Then, at the age of 21, and a single-parent, I attended a Campus Crusade for Christ Conference with one of my closest friends and had a life-changing time.
 I still remember how it felt to become a spirit-filled Christian.
 As a young adult, I better understood what is meant for Christ to die on the cross for my sins, but also to rise up again and conquer death, hell and the grave.

 When you are ready to accept Jesus Christ as your personal Savior, please get in a good bible church, ask lots of questions. and when you are ready discuss your salvation decision with a Christian pastor.